senecajs/eslint-config-seneca/README.md

 - __Sponsor__: [nearForm][Sponsor]

-A config for eslint that adheres to the Seneca org linting guidelines.
+A config for ESLint that adheres to Seneca's linting guidelines.
 All applicable repos within the Senecajs org must be linted using this config.

 If you're using this config, and need help, you can: